Exploring the World

 The Academy invests in institutional relationships and supports programs that allow our students to learn through travel and exchange experiences.
 Value and affordability are factors we consider when choosing our partners and building our programs; we want these opportunities to be available to all Academy students.

 Field trips to museums, such as the MFA in Boston, the Clark Art Museum, Mass MoCA, farms, art galleries, factories, theater productions in Hartford and New York City, local college lectures and libraries, such as the UMass Library, for learning to do research, or the Rare Book Room at Smith College, and other sites relevant to topics being studied in the Humanities, Language and Science classes are common.
 All excursions are designed to enhance the curriculum we teach.
-Each May all classes take multi-day field trips to Gettysburg, Cape Cod, New York, Boston, or another destination.
+Each May all classes take multi-day field trips to Washington, DC, Nantucket Island, New York, Boston, or other destinations.

 Network of Complementary Schools